FlareSolverr/FlareSolverr/README.md

 maxTimeout | Optional, default value 60000.
 Max timeout to solve the challenge in milliseconds. cookies | Optional.
 Will be used by the headless browser.
 Follow [this](https://github.com/puppeteer/puppeteer/blob/v3.3.0/docs/api.md#pagesetcookiecookies) format. returnOnlyCookies | Optional, default false.
 Only returns the cookies.
 Response data, headers and other parts of the response are removed. proxy | Optional, default disabled.
 Eg: `"proxy": {"url": "http://127.0.0.1:8888"}`.
 You must include the proxy schema in the URL: `http://`, `socks4://` or `socks5://`.
 Authorization (username/password) is not supported.
+(When the `session` parameter is set, the proxy is ignored; a session specific proxy can be set in `sessions.create`.)

 :warning: If you want to use Cloudflare clearance cookie in your scripts, make sure you use the FlareSolverr User-Agent too.
 If they don't match you will see the challenge.